-- demonstrate MBS' commitment to a fair and ethical workplace;
+- Demonstrate MBS's commitment to a fair and ethical workplace

-- protect individuals, including their anonymity, who, in good faith, report conduct which they reasonably believe to be illegal, unethical or otherwise improper, on a confidential basis, without fear of reprisal by any person internal or external to MBS; and
+- Protect individuals, including their anonymity, who, in good faith, report conduct which they reasonably believe to be illegal, unethical or otherwise improper, on a confidential basis, without fear of reprisal by any person internal or external to MBS

 This Policy applies to MBS.
 It encompasses:

-- any organisations (and their principals and employees) that have a relationship or are associated with MBS as an agent, advisor, customer, supplier or donor; and
+- Any organisations (and their principals and employees) that have a relationship or are associated with MBS as an agent, advisor, customer, supplier or donor

 3. What should be reported under this Policy?